InformaticsMatters/trigger-travis/README.md

-# trigger-travis.sh
+# trigger-travis

-This script triggers a new [Travis-CI](https://travis-ci.org/) job.
+This script triggers a new [Travis-CI] job.

 Ordinarily, a new Travis job is triggered when a commit is pushed to a GitHub repository.
-The `trigger-travis.py` script provides a programmatic way to trigger a new Travis job.
+The `trigger-travis.py` script provides a programmatic way to trigger a new Travis job in a peer repository.

 ## Usage